rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 **Question**: How can we assess whether this change is relevant or not?

-The first solution would be to compare the confidence intervals of the two proportions.
+First, we can have a look at the confidence intervals of the two percentage, at a 95% precision level.

 <div style="background-color:#eff5fb;padding:15px;"> <font face="Monaco" size="2" color="#75787a">
 The satisfaction rate in May is 45.0 (±3.0)%